Vin65/papi_documentation/source/includes/_errors.md

 Code       | Message               | Description
 ---------- | --------------------- | -----------
+200        | ok                    | The request completed normally
+201        | created               | The resource was created
-401        | Unauthorized          | Your authentication credentials are incorrect or your authorization token is invalid.
-404        | Not Found             | The specified resource could not be found 500        | Internal Server Error | We had a problem with our server.
-Try again later.
+204        | no content            | The request did not return any content.
+Normally used during a successful update 401        | unauthorized          | Your authentication credentials are incorrect or your authorization token is invalid 404        | not found             | The specified resource could not be found 500        | internal server error | We had a problem with our server